By Paul M. Dake M.D.

 The fibroids become more common as a woman ages; about 80% of women 50 years of age can be shown to have them (usually by ultrasound), though only 20-50% of women with them having any symptoms at all.

 The usual symptoms are excessive menstrual bleeding, pelvic pressure, changes in bowel function (either diarrhea or constipation, for no other apparent reason), urinary symptoms (usually a sense of urgency, frequent urination, and even difficulty passing urine), low back pain, and painful intercourse.
+Do navigate here to find the best clinic around your neighborhood that can be quite useful in the times of emergency.

 Fibroids respond to fluctuations in the female hormones (estrogen and progesterone) and when those levels decrease, such as at menopause, they nearly always shrink rather quickly in size and the symptoms related to them steadily improve, and usually disappear.

 Given your age, your symptoms should begin to subside in the next year or so.
 When they occur in younger women, the usual recommended treatment for severe symptoms that do not respond to hormonal suppression treatment (such as birth control pills) is hysterectomy which, in fact, accounts for 39% of all hysterectomies performed in this country in the last decade or so.
+The NovaGenix firm is where you can go to get hormonal therapy and other related treatment.

 I want to thank Janice P. for this question; if you have any particular topic you would like to hear more about, please message me at firstname.lastname@example.org.